clarkwkw/fdm_hackathon_boggle/README.md

 ## Idea
 - Brute force based algorithm (DFS)
 - Prunned when the traversed sequence is not a prefix of any word in the dictionary
 - Dicitonary stored as a sorted list.
-When queried, do a bisection search, check whether it is an exact match.
+When queried, do a binary search, check whether it is an exact match.
 If not, check whether the word at the insertion point contains the query as a prefix.
 If it does, continue the search.